realtimeradio/vla-dev/docs/source/system_overview.rst

 The VLA F-Engine firmware is designed to run on an AlphaData ADM-PCIe-9H7 [1]_ FPGA board, and provides channelization of digital data streams from two VLA antennas.
 Two different versions of the firmware exist - one for each of the two VLA digitization modes.

-In the VLA's `3-bit` mode, F-engine firmware processes (for each of two dual-polarization antennas), 4x2GHz bands.
+In the VLA's `8-bit` mode, F-engine firmware processes (for each of two dual-polarization antennas), 2 x 1GHz bands.

-In the VLA's `8-bit` mode, F-engine firmware processes (for each of two dual-polarization antennas), 2x1GHz bands.
+In the VLA's `3-bit` mode, F-engine firmware processes (for each of two dual-polarization antennas), 4 x 2GHz bands.
+This mode is still under development.

 In both cases, the firmware channelizes the received bands into 1 MHz "coarse channels", and transmits these over 100Gb Ethernet at 8-bit (8-bit real + 8-bit imaginary) sample resolution.